Nick Gordon Player Props: Twins vs. Astros

 Nick Gordon At The Plate

-- Gordon produced a hit in one of six games so far this year.
+- Gordon has gotten a hit in two of seven games this year, but has had no multi-hit games.

-- In six games played this year, he has not gone deep.

 - Gordon has not driven in a run this season.